Musavi123/Support-Vector-Machines-SVM/README.md

 # Support-Vector-Machines(SVM)

-TThe project explores the versatility of SVMs in handling both multivariate regression and non-separable classification problems.
+The project explores the versatility of SVMs in handling both multivariate regression and non-separable classification problems.

 1. Reactive-Ion Plasma Etching (Multivariate Regression)